jheyman/blog/pages/VoiceControlledRadio/index.md

 ---
 {% include JB/setup %}

 This project aimed at experimenting with voice control on Raspberry Pi, to command an FM radio module.

+* TOC
+{:toc}

+### Hardware components

 Required components are:

 * a Raspberry pi
 * a USB sound card for the raspberry pi (3$ at [DealExtreme](http://dx.com/p/5-1-channel-usb-sound-card-adapter-blue-59037#.Uyx0enX5PZg))